extreal-dev/Extreal.Integration.Multiplay/README.md

 - Group selection screen
   - Ability to join a group (join host)
 - Virtual space
+  - Another client can join a group (other client join)
   - Ability to return to the group selection screen while moving the player (leave host)
   - Error notification if the number of clients exceeds capacity (connection rejection)